-You have a right to contact the Information and Privacy Commissioner, if you have been denied access to any record or part of a record, if you are dissatisfied with how your request was handled or if you have concerns about the protection of your personal information.
+You have a right to contact the Information and Privacy Commissioner if you have been denied access to any record or part of a record, if you are dissatisfied with how your request was handled or if you have concerns about the protection of your personal information.

 What does the Information and Privacy Commissioner do?

-The Information and Privacy Commissioner (the “Commissioner’) is an officer of the Provincial Legislature who is independent from government.
+The Information and Privacy Commissioner (the “Commissioner’) is an officer of the Provincial Legislature who is independent of the government.
 The Commissioner has the authority to investigate matters concerning FOIPPA and make rulings based on the results of those investigations.
 The Commissioner may review the City’s decisions about a request for records, order the City to release or withhold records, investigate a complaint, require the City to take steps to protect your privacy better, or conduct audits and investigations to ensure compliance with FOIPPA.
-The Commissioner may review any decision or act relating to a request for records, including decisions to release records, make corrections, time extensions and fees.
+The Commissioner may review any decision or action relating to a request for records, including decisions to release records, make corrections, time extensions, and fees.
 However, the Commissioner cannot make monetary awards to complainants or penalize the City in other ways.

 How do I request a review by the Information and Privacy Commissioner?